 What if my friend crashed my car and won’t pay for the repair costs?

 In Michigan, if your friend crashed your car and won’t pay you for the vehicle damage repair costs, then you may have to file a claim under your collision coverage.
 If you do not have collision coverage, then you will have to pay out of pocket for the costs of repairing your vehicle damage.

-What if a friend crashed my car, can I sue?
+What if my friend crashed my car, can I sue?

 If your friend crashed your car in Michigan, and they were at-fault for causing the accident that resulted in the damage to your vehicle and if you either have a collision deductible or no collision coverage, then you may be able to sue them in a mini tort lawsuit filed in Small Claims court.

 Although the mini tort statute does not specifically address this issue, it also does not prohibit the bringing of a mini tort claim under the circumstances described above.
 (MCL 500.3135(3)(e) and (4))

 What if my friend crashed my car, will my insurance cover it?